3DiVi/nuitrack-sdk/doc/Troubleshooting.md

 ## Unity

+If you are using our NuitrackSDK.unitypackage and there are any problems, then run the `AllModulesScene` scene and follow the on-screen instructions.
+Also read the [Readme](https://github.com/3DiVi/nuitrack-sdk/tree/master/Unity3D) for more details

 If you run your project with Nuitrack in Unity and encounter the following exception:
 ```
 NuitrackException (TerminateException): WARNING: Cannot load library module: C:\Program Files\Nuitrack\nuitrack\nuitrack/middleware/NuitrackModule.dll